D

 Background

-Berch earned a bachelor’s degree in marketing from the State University of New York at Albany and an MBA in management information systems from the University of Minnesota, as listed on his Idaho Legislature profile.
-He worked at Hewlett-Packard in Boise for more than 30 years in roles including computer programmer, marketing manager, strategic business planner, and global program manager.
-Following his HP career, he founded Steve Berch Consulting LLC, providing business planning and process consulting services.
-He has lived in West Boise’s District 15 for more than 44 years, according to his campaign website.
+Berch earned a bachelor’s degree in marketing from the State University of New York at Albany and an MBA in management information systems from the University of Minnesota, as listed on his Idaho Legislature member profile.
+He worked at Hewlett-Packard in Boise for over 30 years in roles including computer programmer, marketing manager, strategic business planner, and global program manager.
+He subsequently founded Steve Berch Consulting LLC, providing business planning and process consulting for local companies.
+He and his wife Leslie have been married for more than 40 years and have one daughter, per his campaign website.

 Political Career

-Berch was re-elected in 2020, 2022, and 2024.
-In 2025, the House Democratic caucus elected him to serve as Assistant Minority Leader, as noted on his campaign website.
-He currently serves on the House Revenue and Taxation, Business, Local Government, and Ways and Means committees, and is a member of the Joint Legislative Oversight Committee (JLOC), the only equally bipartisan committee in the Idaho Legislature.
+Berch currently serves on the House Business, Local Government, Revenue and Taxation, and Ways and Means committees, and is a member of the Joint Legislative Oversight Committee, the only equally bipartisan committee in the Idaho Legislature, per his official Legislature profile.
 He previously served on the House Education Committee.

 Policy Positions